-After my previous posts, some of our readers asked me if the Wahl Bravura I use is the best choice as dog clippers for thick coats.
+After my previous posts, some of our readers asked me if the Wahl Bravura I use is the best choice among the best dog clippers for thick coats.

 My answer actually is no, it isn’t.
 I mean, it does wonders for my Shih Tzu.
-However, if you have a pet with reaally thick, matted hair, there’s one catch:
+However, if you have a pet with really thick, matted hair, there’s one catch:

 You don’t really want a cordless clipper.

-Instead, it’s best to go full out corded with something like Andis’ 5-speed Pro, heavy duty dog clippers for matted hair.
+Instead, it’s best to go full out corded with something like the Andis Super AGC (2-speeded) on Amazon.com, heavy duty best dog clippers for matted hair.

 I know, I know: you love the mobility and how flexible wireless pet hair cutters are.
 But thick coats are a stubborn bunch and they need a plugged in beast.